Team Members

 NMCS now delivers trauma informed, integrated, and culturally appropriate services to more than 10,000 participants annually.
 Their whole family approach ensures everyone has access to comprehensive, trauma informed support designed to foster resiliency and strengthen community.
 Cheryl and her team of 320 staff and volunteers met the increased demand during the COVID-19 pandemic, which impacted the social, economic, and environmental well-being of the most vulnerable people in North Marin.
 Her team has been on a decade long journey to build a diverse, inclusive, and equitable workplace and community.
 Cheryl is recently certified through Impact Launch’s Radical Transformational Leadership for Social Impact (RTL Impact) and Epoch Education’s Equity Learning in Action Series.
 NMCS is now operating and governed under the most diverse team in its 50-year history as a merged organization.

-Cheryl strives for excellence and has received prestigious awards such as Soroptimist International of Novato 2022 Women of Vision, the Jefferson Silver Award 2021/KPIX and Multiplying GoodKPIX Jefferson Award/January 2020Excellence in Leadership 2018/CVNL Heart of Marin, Pivotal People, Novato Proud/Sept 2017.
-In March 2023, she will be inducted into the YWCA Marin Women’s Hall of Fame.
+Cheryl strives for excellence and has received prestigious awards such as YWCA Marin Women’s Hall of Fame honoree 2023, Soroptimist International of Novato 2022 Women of Vision, the Jefferson Silver Award 2021/KPIX and Multiplying GoodKPIX Jefferson Award/January 2020Excellence in Leadership 2018/CVNL Heart of Marin, and Pivotal People, Novato Proud/September 2017.
 NMCS was honored by Achievement in Nonprofit Excellence 2022/CVNL Heart of Marin, Large Business of the Year/Novato Chamber of Commerce and Spirit of Marin/Bank of Marin.
 Stronger together, Cheryl and her management team advocate for policy change and partner with dozens of collaboratives including Healthy Marin Partnership, Novato Community Response Team, and Healthy Novato Initiative to name a few.

 In service of strengthening communities, Cheryl has moderated the Novato Chamber’s Leadership Novato Nonprofit Day since 2010 to inspire others to engage with nonprofits.
 Cheryl is committed to advocating for policies and services that build an equitable Marin County with opportunities for all.